-Regarding academic outcomes, research shows these students tend to have a lower GPA and a higher rate of failing, withdrawal from courses, repeating classes and dropout (DuPaul, 2017).
-Statistics show that only 9.1% of individuals with ADHD graduate from college compared to 60.6% of the general population (Anastopoulos, 2015).
-Common barriers of this population may include staying focused and paying attention, as well as challenges in executive functioning, such as problem solving, time management, goal-oriented activities, and self-regulation (Gray et al, 2016, Van der Oord et al, 2018).
-These difficulties can negatively impact one’s life successes such as: educational attainment, occupational success, interpersonal relationships, mental and physical health, and even financial and legal difficulties (Anastopoulos, 2015, Nigg, 2013).
-In addition, ADHD may be compounded by various comorbidities, such as learning disabilities (LD), emotional challenges, substance abuse and other neurodiverse conditions (Nelson & Gregg, 2012).
-Students with ADHD who attend college may face a heavy load while contending with a lack of adequate academic skills which are essential for academic success.
-Psychosocial challenges, and especially academic self-efficacy (Mana et al., 2020) may efect their emotional well-being (Krauss & Schellenberg, 2022).
+Research shows that students with ADHD tend to have lower GPAs and higher rates of failing, withdrawing from courses, repeating classes, and dropping out (DuPaul, 2017).
+Only 9.1% these students graduate from college, unlike 60.6% of the general population (Anastopoulos, 2015).

+Some explanations for these differences involve the difficulty students with ADHD have staying focused and paying attention, and their challenges in executive functioning, including problem- solving, time management, participating in goal-oriented activities, and self-regulation (Gray et al., 2016; Van der Oord et al., 2018).
+These can impair educational attainment, occupational success, interpersonal relationships, and mental and physical health, and even lead to financial and legal difficulties (Anastopoulos, 2015; Nigg, 2013).
+Various comorbidities, including learning disabilities (LD), emotional challenges, substance abuse, and other neurodiverse conditions (Nelson & Gregg, 2012) may compound ADHD-related difficulties.
+Students with ADHD attending college may face heavy academic loads but lack adequate academic skills.
+Psychosocial challenges, particularly low academic self-efficacy (Mana et al., 2020), may affect their emotional well-being (Krauss & Schellenberg, 2022).

-In addition to these well-known barriers, the Covid-19 pandemic presented additional challenges for students with ADHD, who had to adapt to changing and fluctuating learning environments.
-A study by Sibley et al. (2021) found that students with ADHD reported social isolation, difficulties with online learning, and motivational difficulties during this period.
+The COVID-19 pandemic, creating constantly changing learning environments, presented additional challenges for students with ADHD.
+Sibley et al. (2021) found that during the pandemic, these students reported social isolation, difficulties with online learning, and motivational difficulties.

-Despite the rising number of students with ADHD in higher education, most of the discourse on the integration and inclusion of differently-abled learners pertains to K-12 educational settings.
-Success in the realm of higher education is still widely perceived as being dependent on traditionally acceptable educational capabilities (Abegglen, 2021).
-At the same time, institutions of higher education have come to recognize the importance of supporting the integration of people with disabilities into the community and general society, and there has been increased focus on providing responses to individuals’ needs (Varunek, 2020).
+Despite increasing numbers of students with ADHD in higher education, most discourse on integrating differently abled learners focuses on K–12.
+Success in higher education is still widely perceived as being dependent on neuronormative capabilities (Abegglen, 2021).
+Nonetheless, institutions of higher education have begun recognizing the importance of supporting people with disabilities’ integration into academia and society, enhancing support for individuals’ needs (Varunek, 2020).

-Based on an approach of integration, students with documentation of a diagnosis of ADHD or other disabilities may be eligible to receive accommodations in examinations and, in some cases, also in learning (Toutain, 2019).
-Accommodations during exams include being permitted to take exams in a separate and quiet room, extended time for taking the exam, being allowed to take a break during the exam, and someone reading the exam to the student.
-Learning accommodations include designated and reserved seating in class, access to recordings of lectures, support on specific topics, and possible extensions on deadlines for submitting assignments Baeyens, 2021; Sedgwick, 2018; Weis et al., 2021).
-While the practice of integration refers to individuals, the concept of integration provides a holistic view of the learning environment, curricula, teaching-learning processes, and the need for each of these to be adapted to students, according to their abilities (Abegglen, 2021).
+Students with a documented diagnosis of ADHD or other disabilities may be eligible to receive accommodations for examinations and sometimes for learning (Toutain, 2019).
+Exam accommodations include: taking exams in separate, quiet rooms; extended time for taking exams; breaks during exams; and having someone to read exam to them.
+Learning accommodations include: designated seating in class (close to the professor or in a quieter area); access to recordings of lectures; support on specific topics; and deadline extensions (Baeyens, 2021; Sedgwick, 2018; Weis et al., 2021).

-One of the primary models addressing the accessibility of teaching materials and methods for students with disabilities, including ADHD, is the Universal Design in Learning (UDL), a framework designed to promote teaching-learning processes that are appropriate for a broad spectrum of students (Center for Applied Special Technology, 2019).
-This framework is based on the concept of inclusion, according to which disability is one characteristic of human diversity, alongside gender, race, nationality, age, socioeconomic status, and differences in personal learning style (Ross, 2019).
+Although the practice of academic integration refers to individuals with special needs being supported in the general population, the concept provides a holistic view of the learning environment, curricula, and teaching-learning processes, including adapting these to students according to their abilities (Abegglen, 2021).
+A primary integration concept model is Universal Design in Learning (UDL), a framework promoting teaching-learning processes appropriate for a broad spectrum of students (Center for Applied Special Technology, 2019).
+Based on the concept of inclusion—distinct from integration— UDL regards disability as just one characteristic of human diversity, alongside gender, race, nationality, age, socioeconomic status, and personal learning style differences (Ross, 2019).